 But, that’s also why I like to try new recipes.
 I get to try new foods that I would have never picked up in the store and learn how to use them.
 Leeks look similar to green onions but they are much bigger.

 To cook the leek, you’ll want to cut off the roots at the bottom (which can be planted to grow your own leeks).
 Then cut off the dark green leafy tops.
 Very few recipes call for the tops because they are very tough.
 I saved them in my freezer bag to use next time I make homemade vegetable broth, which is about the only thing they are good for.

 Once you have the edible portion of the leek, you’ll want to make sure you clean it thoroughly.
 Since this recipe uses chopped leeks, it’s easiest to go ahead and chop the leeks first.
 Then run them under water in a strainer to clean off any dirt.

 The original recipe calls for chicken broth, but I wanted to make mine vegetarian-friendly so I decided to use vegetable broth instead.
 Plus, I had a lot left from making my own a few days before.
 It was a good way to use that up as well.

 In a medium saucepan, over medium heat, bring the vegetable broth to a simmer with the water and keep this warm.

-Add the orzo to the pan and cook for a few minutes, stirring occasionally, to toast the orzo.
+Add the orzo to the pan.
+Cook for a few minutes, stirring occasionally, to toast the orzo.

-Add the wine (being careful if you are working on a gas stovetop) and cook for another minute or two until most of the liquid has evaporated.
+Add the wine.
+If you are using a gas stovetop, you may want to turn off the flame in case of any spills.
+Cook for another minute or two until most of the liquid has evaporated.

-Remove the pan from the heat and stir in the parsley, chives, parmesan cheese, salt, and pepper.
+Remove the pan from the heat and stir in the parmesan cheese and pepper.

-Finally, serve the meal by dividing the orzo mixture into four serving bowl, top each with a cooked egg, and garnish with seasonings, cheese, and lemon zest.
+Finally, serve the meal by dividing the orzo mixture into four serving bowls.
+Top each with a cooked egg, and garnish with parsley.